Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (8) Developing brownfield solar projects in Illinois

-will help return blighted or contaminated land to productive use while enhancing public health and the well-being of Illinois residents.
+will help return blighted or contaminated land to productive use while enhancing public health and the well-being of Illinois residents, including those in environmental justice communities.

 (9) Energy efficiency, demand-response measures, zero